okalachev/flix/docs/usage.md

 1. Install mobile or desktop version of [QGroundControl](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html).
 2. Power up the drone.
 3. Connect your computer or smartphone to the appeared `flix` Wi-Fi network (password: `flixwifi`).
 4. Launch QGroundControl app.
-It should connect and begin showing the drone's telemetry automatically
+It should connect and begin showing the drone's telemetry automatically.

 ### Access console